-- EITP Online Events includes live webinars and meetings, EITP offers self-paced, asynchronous trainings available through Moodle, recorded webinars through OneOp (formerly MFLN) and live events through Zoom.
+- EITP Online Events page includes live webinars and meetings, EITP offers self-paced, asynchronous trainings available through Moodle, recorded webinars through OneOp (formerly MFLN) and live events through Zoom.

-- Non-EITP Events includes events that are sponsored by other entities (not EITP) that offer EI credit.
+- Non-EITP Events page includes events that are sponsored by other entities (not EITP) that offer EI credit.
 You can use the dropdown menu next to "Type" and choose "online" to filter events so that only online trainings appear.

 - You may also want to check your professional organizations, like DEC, ASHA, or IDTA, to see what resources are available for your specific discipline!